 6. The gNB-CU may initiate either the Xn Setup towards a neighbour NG-RAN node or the EN-DC X2 Setup procedure towards a neighbour eNB.

 NOTE: In case that the F1 Setup Response is not used to activate any cell, step 2 may be performed after step 3.

+8.5.1 Cells Management

+Over the F1 interface between a gNB-CU and a gNB-DU pair, the following three cell states are possible: